YugalKithany/yugalkithany/README.md

-<h3 align="left">Hey there!
-What's up?</h3>
+#Hey there!
+What's up?

 ###

-<p align="left">My name is Yugal and I graduated from the University of Illinois at Urbana-Champaign with a B.S. in Computer Engineering in December of 2024.
+My name is Yugal and I graduated from the University of Illinois at Urbana-Champaign with a B.S. in Computer Engineering in December of 2024.
 I am currently pursing a Masters Degree there as well.
-Currently looking for internships in Software (Embedded, Systems, Computer Vision, Robotics and Autonomous Systems) and Hardware Engineering (CPU/GPU, Microarchitectures). </p>
+Currently looking for internships in Software (Embedded, Systems, Computer Vision, Robotics and Autonomous Systems) and Hardware Engineering (CPU/GPU, Microarchitectures).

 ###

-<p align="left">I completed my undergraduate thesis in "Control Algorithms for Vision-Based Navigation" under Professor Sayan Mitra. </p>
+I completed my undergraduate thesis in "Control Algorithms for Vision-Based Navigation" under Professor Sayan Mitra.
-  <p align="left"> More information can be found [here](https://github.com/YugalKithany/DroneRacing).  </p>
+More information can be found [here](https://github.com/YugalKithany/DroneRacing).

-<p align="left">I also researched Computer Architecture under Professor Dong Kai Wang, and this field will be my primary focus in my Masters. </p>
+I also researched Computer Architecture under Professor Dong Kai Wang, and this field will be my primary focus in my Masters

 ###

-<h3 align="left">I code with</h3>
+I code with

 ###